Denver Steak Houses

 Del Frisco Double Eagle Steak House

 In Greenwood Village, you'll find the popular Del Frisco Double Eagle Steak House, with plenty of mouthwatering steaks and a swanky cigar lounge, featuring nightly live jazz.

 The Fort is one of the nation's most famous restaurants and sells more buffalo steaks than any other independently owned restaurant in the country.
 Featuring fine beef, buffalo, game and seafood, The Fort's menu offers a tantalizing selection of old and new foods from the Great West.
 Rattlesnake cakes anyone?

 11911 W. 6th Ave., Lakewood

-Dig into a hearty meal at Simms Landing, with a menu of fresh seafood and steaks, and boasting what is commonly referred to as the best view in the Denver area overlooking The Mile High City in all its splendor.
+Dig into a hearty meal at Simms Steakhouse, with a menu of fresh seafood and steaks, and boasting what is commonly referred to as the best view in the Denver area overlooking The Mile High City in all its splendor.